BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/TIP, OBAG2 Investment Analysis/README.md

         Calculate geometry as area in sqmi and round to 3 significant digits

 Select by location the OBAG point projects which intersect the PDAs
     Flag the resulting projects
 Select by location the OBAG line projects which intersect the PDAs
     Flag the resulting projects
 Select by location the TIP point projects which intersect the PDAs
     Flag the resulting projects
 Select by location the TIP line projects which intersect the PDAs
     Flag the resulting projects

-Identity TIP project points, lines, polgons in PDAs
-Calculate proportion of TIP projects within each PDA
+Identity OBAG project points and lines with Bay Area Counties (relationships unchecked)
+    Delete resulting columns like 'FID%'
+    Calculate geometry (for lines only) as length in miles and round to 3 signficant digits
-Identity resulting TIP/PDA identity in Bay Area counties
+Identity TIP project points and lines with Bay Area Counties  (relationships unchecked)
+    Delete resulting columns like 'FID%'
+    Calculate geometry (for lines only) as length in miles and round to 3 signficant digits
+Export to tabular format all resulting identity data layers
+(NOTE: For now, keep TIP & OBAG points and lines datasets seperated; should have four individual tables)
-Calculate proportion of TIP projects within each county
+Calculate proportions (resulting identity line shape length (mi)/Total length of line project (mi)) of TIP & OBAG line projects within each county

 ## Expected Outcomes